panzi/mediaextract/README.md

 	make TARGET=win64 builddir
 	make TARGET=win64

+**Warning:** This program only works correctly on platforms that allow unaligned memory access (e.g. x86 and ARM, although it might be quite slow on the latter).

-**NOTE:** 32bit binaries can only process 2 GB of a file at once.
+**Note:** 32bit binaries can only process 2 GB of a file at once.
 The rest of bigger files will be ignored.
 You need to run this program several times with different `--offset` values to process such a file whole.